zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 3. Select a constant or create a new one for your username and password.
 To create a new constant, follow these steps:
    1. Next to **Username** or **Password**, click **Select** > **New**.
    2. Name the constant and click **OK**.
-4. Add any additional information needed and click **OK**.
+4. Add any additional information you may need, then click **OK**.

 ### Adding Parameters {#add-parameters}

 {{% alert color="info" %}}

-Parameters are not supported in the authentication section.
+Parameters are not supported in the Authentication section.

 {{% /alert %}}